-- The Snr Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - All concerns reported to the DSL or Deputy DSL are recorded on appendix 3: logging a concern about a child's safety and welfare.
+- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
+CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2022. - All concerns reported to the DSL or Deputy DSL are recorded on appendix 3: logging a concern about a child's safety and welfare.
 These paper copies are kept securely in the confidential file in the headteacher's office.
 If a pupil transfers to another school in-year or at the end of KS2, the Headteacher delivers confidential files personally to the school and meetings with the new school's DSL to discuss the paperwork.